 - On top of great coverage, Google Wifi keeps your signal strong by transitioning you to the best Wifi point as you move throughout your home and the right Wi-Fi channel to avoid congestion.

 - Need more coverage?
 Place additional points in different rooms for fast Wi-Fi in every corner of your home.
 We recommend putting them out in the open, about one to two rooms apart.

 - With Family Wi-Fi, you decide when your kids have access to the internet on their devices.
 You can pause your kids' devices as needed or on a regular schedule and automatically block access to millions of adult websites.

 Will Google Wifi work with my existing setup?

 Each Google Wifi point is a router that’s designed to work with your existing ISP and modem.

-- Google Wifi can create a mesh network only with Google Nest Wifi, Google Wifi, and OnHub* routers.
+- Google Wifi can create a mesh network only with Google Nest Wifi, Google Wifi, and OnHub routers and points.
 If you have a non-compatible router (such as a Cisco, Linksys, or Netgear router), it won't mesh with your Google Wifi points.

 - Google Wifi will work with most connected wireless devices including tablets, printers, and smart appliances.
 Although most devices are compatible with Google Wifi, there are a few that aren't.